henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-8-rc1/index.md

 Title: ".NET 8 RC1: As expected no news"
 Published: "2023-09-19"
 ---
-Now that .NET 8 RC1 has been released, which is supposed to be feature complete, the level of WASI support is unlikely to change.
+Now that .NET 8 RC1 has been released it is pretty clear what the level of WASI support in .NET 8 is going to be and also looking a little into the generated WASM file.

 <!-- excerpt -->